pavittarx/bluegroceries/README.md

 3. Open your browser, and go to 127.0.0.1:9227
 4. You will now be able to use the app.

+## Further Development
+If you would like to further develop this project,I have provided a ``documentation.pdf`` file, which may help you in further understanding of project.
+The documentation is  lighter version of the actual project report, i.e, some contents (non-essential) of it have been removed, while the essential parts are still present.

+## Warning

+ The project is no longer maintained, I will not be making any further commits to this project.
+Meanwhile, the project is free to use or develop further for anyone interested, until it follows original license terms.

+## License

+MIT ```See License File```

+## Author

 Pavittar Singh (157448325)